Unified shader model: History

 Earlier GPUs generally included two types of shader hardware, with the vertex shaders having considerably more instructions than the simpler pixel shaders.
 This lowered the cost of implementation of the GPU as a whole, and allowed more shaders in total on a single unit.
 This was at the cost of making the system less flexible, and sometimes leaving one set of shaders idle if the workload used one more than the other.
 As improvements in fabrication continued, this distinction became less useful.
 ATI Technologies introduced a unified architecture on the hardware they developed for the Xbox 360.
 Nvidia quickly followed with their Tesla design.
 AMD introduced a unified shader in card form two years later in the TeraScale line.
 The concept has been universal since then.

-Early shader abstractions (such as Shader Model 1.x) used very different instruction sets for vertex and pixel shaders, with vertex shaders having much more flexible instruction set.
-Later shader models (such as Shader Model 2.x and 3.0) reduced the differences, approaching unified shader model.
-Even in the unified model the instruction set may not be completely the same between different shader types; different shader stages may have a few distinctions.
-Fragment/pixel shaders can compute implicit texture coordinate gradients, while geometry shaders can emit rendering primitives.
+Early shader abstractions (such as Shader Model 1.x) used very different instruction sets for vertex shaders and pixel shaders, with vertex shaders having a much more flexible instruction set.
+Later shader models (such as Shader Model 2.x and 3.0) reduced these differences, approaching a unified shader model.
+Even in a unified model, instruction sets may not be completely identical between different shader types; different shader stages may retain a few distinctions.
+Fragment shaders (pixel shaders) can compute implicit texture coordinate gradients, while geometry shaders can emit rendering primitives.